$\mathrm{L}^{2}$--convergence of the time-splitting scheme for nonlinear Dirac equation in 1+1 dimensions: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 In Section \ref{sec:conservation}, we establish pointwise estimates for time-splitting solutions.
 Based on these estimates, we introduce a Glimm-type functional $\mathcal{F}$ and prove that an appropriate weight can be chosen so that $\mathcal{F}$ uniformly bounded, which yields the $\mathrm{L}^2$ stability estimates for time-splitting solutions in a characteristic triangle.
-Then, in Section \ref{sec:compactness}, we extend these local $\mathrm{L}^2$ stability estimates to the global strip $\mathbb{R}\times[0,T]$ by decomposing it into finitely many characteristic triangular domains.
-As a result, we obtain global $\mathrm{L}^2$ stability estimates and prove the compactness of the set of time-splitting solutions in $\mathrm{L}^2_{\mathrm{loc}}$.
-Finally, in Section \ref{sec:strong}, we show that the limit of any convergent subsequence of time-splitting solutions is the unique strong solution to the NLDE Cauchy problem \eqref{eq:NLDE}--\eqref{eq:NLDE-initail-data}, which implies the uniqueness of the limiting solution.
+Then, in Section \ref{sec:compactness}, we use these local $\mathrm{L}^2$ stability estimates to establish $\mathrm{L}^2$ stability on the strip $\mathbb{R}\times[0,T]$ by decomposing it into characteristic triangular domains.
+Moreover, we establish uniform estimates for time splitting solutions along characteristics and prove the relative compactness of the set of time-splitting solutions in $\mathrm{C}([0,T];\mathrm{L}^{2}(\mathbb{R}))$ for any $T>0$.
+The compactness result used in the proof is also stated in the appendix.
+Finally, in Section \ref{sec:strong}, we show that the limit of any convergent subsequence of time-splitting solutions is coincide the strong solution to the NLDE Cauchy problem \eqref{eq:NLDE}--\eqref{eq:NLDE-initail-data} in $\mathrm{L}^2(\mathbb{R}\times[0,T])$, which implies the uniqueness of the limit.